maayanlux/AI-Hands-on-Day/Lab2-Agents/05-ai-search-agent.md

 ## Next Steps

-- Populate your index with fitness product data
-- Learn about Function Calling in the next lab
-- Explore combining multiple search sources
+Continue to the next lab to learn how to build a **Multi-Agent Solution** for complex workflows.

 ---